 Merisotis is an expert on a wide range of issues.
-He is well versed in domestic and international issues, including student financial aid, minority-serving colleges and universities, learning outcomes, and the social and economic benefits of higher education.
-His work includes extensive global expertise, with experience in southern Africa, the former Soviet Union, Europe and other parts of the world.
+He is well versed in domestic and international issues, including talent development, higher education financing, minority-serving colleges and universities, learning outcomes, and the social and economic benefits of higher education.
+His work includes extensive global expertise, with experience in Southern Africa, the former Soviet Union, Europe and other parts of the world.

-Before joining Lumina in 2008, Merisotis was founding president of the Institute for Higher Education Policy.
-Established in Washington, D.C., in 1993, IHEP is an independent, nonpartisan organization regarded as one of the world’s premier education research and policy centers.
+Before joining Lumina Foundation in 2008, Merisotis was founding president of the Institute for Higher Education Policy.
+Established in Washington, D.C., in 1993, IHEP is an independent, non-partisan organization regarded as one of the world’s premier education research and policy centers.

 Prior to founding IHEP, Merisotis served as executive director of the National Commission on Responsibilities for Financing Postsecondary Education, a bipartisan commission appointed by the U.S. president and congressional leaders.
-Merisotis also helped create the Corporation for National and Community Service (AmeriCorps), serving as an adviser to senior management on issues related to the quality and effectiveness of national service initiatives.
+Merisotis also helped create the Corporation for National and Community Service (AmeriCorps), serving as an advisor to senior management on issues related to the quality and effectiveness of national-service initiatives.